wiseoldman/mtt-siteorigin-snippets/README.md

 Snippet pack developed at Morning Train for SiteOrigin pagebuilder snippets.

-NOTE: Some of these snippets are using a custom markup specificly made for our WP theme, a default SiteOrigin widget snippet pack is on it's way, stay tuned.
+NOTE: Some of these snippets are using a custom markup specifically made for our WP theme, a default SiteOrigin widget snippet pack is on it's way, stay tuned.

 ## Snippets